anthonyli358/facebook-messenger-parser/README.md

 To avoid overclustering the top 100 message participants (*left*) and top 50 group chats (*right*) and are plotted in spring layout to group connected nodes, with clear groups and subgroups forming.
 The size of each node is weighted by log(number of messages).

-Plotting the group chat tends to group by mutual chat participants whereas plotting the participants individually enables clearer mutual friend groups to form.
+Plotting by group chat tends to group by mutual chat participants whereas plotting the participants individually enables clearer mutual friend groups to form.
 This becomes much more interesting with knowledge of your own friend circles and annotate_plots=True to give the data more context.